k4rtik/book/src/ch07-01-error-handling.md

 # Error Handling

 Rust's laser-focus on safety spills over into a related area: error handling.
-Errors are a fact of life in software.
-Rust has a number of tools that you can use to handle things when something bad happens.
+Errors are a fact of life in software, and Rust encourages you to face that fact early on in the development of your programs in order to limit the unexpected states your program might leave the system in.
+Luckily, Rust has a number of tools that you can use when something bad happens to handle the situation appropriately.

 Rust splits errors into two major kinds: errors that are recoverable, and errors that are not recoverable.
 It has two different strategies to handle